 - NEW!
 Buyers can now search your property and save it in “Favorites”

-Redfin vs Traditional Agents
+Redfin vs. Traditional Agents

-The key difference between the two business models is how Redfin and the traditional agents earn their living.
+The fundamental difference between the two business models is how Redfin and the traditional agents earn their living.
 Redfin’s agents usually earn through their salary and bonuses based on their client’s feedback.
 This may sound good for the agents, but they often abuse this and don’t work hard to help their clients— why do your best if you’ll get paid anyway?

 💸 Explore More: America’s Top Discount Real Estate Brokers (2022 Updates)